Fan Fic / Memoirs Of A Master

 - Arranged Marriage: Yeying was expected to marry a creditor who, as chapter 14 revealed, was a fat, unhygienic cat of extremely gonk-ish proportions under her father's demand.
 Shifu, not wanting to have her suffer the same fate many other women must deal with, decides to marry her instead.

 - Arrogant Kung-Fu Guy: Zigsa, though he gets better by the time he's made a master and renamed Shan.
 And then gets worse again.

-- Awesome Moment of Crowning: When Oogway dubs the truant Five their Master names after an adventure protecting Shifu's village knowing they would likely be expelled for it.
+- Awesome Moment of Crowning: When Oogway dubs the truant Five their Master names after an adventure protecting Shifu's village from the Huns against his orders, knowing full-well they would likely be expelled for it.

-- Beware the Nice Ones: The evil usurper to the Imperial throne learns that you never, ever, threaten Master Oogway, the supreme master of Kung Fu.
+- Beware the Nice Ones: Rong Land, who usurped the Imperial throne, learns that you never, ever threaten Master Oogway, the supreme master of Kung Fu.

-- Coming-Out Story: Li goes through the struggle of coming out to his friends, considering how homophobic Ancient China is.
+- Coming-Out Story: It's mostly present in early parts of the story, but one of the story's subplots involve Li struggling to come out to his friends, considering how homophobic Ancient China is.
 However, while Shifu is a bit uncomfortable to be considered attractive to the Fox, all of his True Companions turned out to already know and are cool with it, including Ren's dying father and of course Master Oogway, although he never went out and said it.

 - Darker and Edgier: And how!
 The treachery related to the Mongol horde is nothing compared to the coup and its aftermath.
 The author certainly knew her history when it came to bloodbaths.
 Understandably, many readers were horrified and almost Rage Quit over this.
 The author herself expressed shock over how strongly people were affected by what she had written.
 It's that dark and cruel.